 Chiawa Camp is situated in the Lower Zambezi National Park, on the banks of the river.
-The Zambezi is 2,700 km long and meanders through the park, attracting much wildlife to its islands.
+The Zambezi is 2,700 km long and meanders through the park, attracting much wildlife to its islands and banks.

 Accommodation & Facilities